-Identification of Risk Is each risk potential (you are concerned that it could happen soon) or actual (it has happened)?
+Identification of Risk Describe the foreseeable risks Is each risk potential (you are concerned that it could happen soon) or actual (it has happened)?

 Assessment of Risk In which situations does the risk usually occur?
-Who is at risk in crisis situations and is likely to be in emotionally) jured or hurt? (coul d be physically or How likely it is that the risk will arise?
+Who is at risk in crisis situations and is likely to be injured or hurt? (could be phy ysically or emotionally) How likely it is that the risk will arise?
 Likelihood score: What kinds of injuries or harm are likely to occur?
-Severity score: How serious are the adverse outcomes Likelihood score x severity score =
+Severity score: How serious are the adverse outcomes Likelihood score x sev erity score =